junseoDS/Tableau/Tableau Desktop Specialist Prep.md

 ###  Create basic charts

 - Create a bar chart
+  - Add values and dimension
+  - Add a second dimension to view creates a stacked bar
+  - Side by side bar
+  - Order of columns changes charts.
 - Create a line chart
+  - Discrete fields create header.
+  - Continuous field create axes.
 - Create a scatterplot
+  - Scatter plots allow you to visualize the relationship between two or more measures
 - Create a map using geographic data
+  - Edit loaction for data
+  - When the same city exists in multiple states, you need to include the state in the view.
 - Create a combined axis chart
 - Create a dual axis chart
+  - A dual line chart shows two diffrent measures changing a date range.
 - Create a stacked bar
 - Create a chart to show specific values (crosstab, highlight table)
+  - Cross tab is tax table.
+  - A hightlight table is a crosstab with a color gradient for the measure.

 ### Organize data and apply filters

 - Create a visual group
 - Create a group using labels
 - Create a set
+  - Set comes before filter.
+  - When we set a context filter, the filter happens before the set.
 - Organize dimensions into a hierarchy
+  - Simply drag for a hierarchy
 - Add a filter to the view
+  -
 - Add a context filter
 - Add a date filter